EwilsonS/Evan_Wilson_JavaS1/README.md

   - end a reference manually by setting **null**
   - referenced auto end when the method returns

-  _Pass arameters by value & reference_
+  _Pass parameters by value & reference_
     - value - copies value into another var, two completely diff variables that can be changed
-    - ref -
+    - ref - passes value of the reference
     - Java is a pass by value language

+  _Method Overloading_ - same name different params, for code reuse
 _________________________________________________
 **_6/12/2019_**

 _________________________________________________
 **_6/13/2019_**